‘CDOT is going to have to answer some hard questions’: Former, current congressmen want answers on failures

 More than two dozen people have been killed this year in CDOT work zones, according to Scott.
 Although there have been multiple audits of CDOT that raised concerns about safety issues and waste and abuse of public funds, there doesn’t seem to be any accountability and demand for changes, Scott explains.

-Because of the lack of response to elected state legislative leadership, a delegation of members of Congress, who are concerned about the lack of accountability, signed onto a letter addressed to Pete Buttigeig, the U.S. Secretary of Transportation, demanding oversight.
+Because of the lack of response to elected state legislative leadership, the Colorado Republican delegation in Congress, who are concerned about the lack of accountability, signed onto the letter by Lopez and addressed to Pete Buttigeig, the U.S. Secretary of Transportation, demanding oversight.

-“We write to bring to your attention a matter of growing concern regarding the Colorado Department of Transportation (CDOT) and the oversight of federal transportation funds, safety standards and project management,” reads the letter.
+“We write to bring to your attention a matter of growing concern regarding the Colorado Department of Transportation (CDOT) and the oversight of federal transportation funds, safety standards and project management,” the letter reads.

 As a point of interest, it was contractors working on projects with CDOT that sounded the alarm to both Scott and congressional leaders.
 According to Scott, contractors were coming forward in private to voice the concerns they had about safety standards and plans that were being ignored, in spite of on-site engineers’ concerns.
 Several contractors accused CDOT of withholding traffic flow plans, starting new construction without sign off from design engineers and improperly using safety equipment.